Musicals101.com

 b.
 May 11, 1888 (Mohilev, Russia) - d.
 Sept.
 22, 1989 (New York City)

-Berlin composed scores for 19 film musicals, including Top Hat (1935), Carefree (1938), Holiday Inn (1942), Blue Skies (1944), Easter Parade (1948) and White Christmas (1954).
+Berlin composed scores for 19 original film musicals, including Top Hat (1935), Carefree (1938), Holiday Inn (1942), Blue Skies (1944), Easter Parade (1948) and White Christmas (1954).
 His Broadway book musicals include Louisiana Purchase (1940), Annie Get Your Gun (1946), and Call Me Madam (1950).
-After Mr. President (1962) received poor reviews, and an MGM project titled Say It With Music failed to go into production, Berlin officially retired.
+After Mr. President (1962) received poor reviews, and an MGM project entitled Say It With Music failed to go into production, Berlin officially retired.
 However, he wrote the show-stopping "Old Fashioned Wedding" for a 1966 revival of Annie Get Your Gun, and continued composing privately.
 Berlin was too ill to attend the all-star ASCAP concert at Carnegie Hall commemorating his 100th birthday.
 He died with over 2000 songs to his name.
-Jerome Kern once said, "Irving Berlin has no place in American music – he is American music."
+Jerome Kern once said, "Irving Berlin has no place in American music ' he is American music."

 Bernstein, Leonard